 Children easily pick up on the habits of their parents and will gravitate towards the eating style presented at home.
 Take a minute and think about the kind of example you are setting for your children.
 Ask yourself the following;

-• What is your attitude towards food and your body image?
+- What is your attitude towards food and your body image?

-• What messages are you consciously or unconsciously sending your children?
+- What messages are you consciously or unconsciously sending your children?